Newo201/study-tracker-client/README.md

     - Non-complete non-edit ✓
     - Non-complete edit ✓
     - Complete ✓
-    - Reintegrate and Retest todo functionality
+    - Reintegrate and Retest todo functionality ✓
 - Refactor todo function code into a useReducer hook ✓
+- Add a Navbar and a footer
 - Restyle ToDo page
-- Add a Navbar and a footer
+    - Make ToDos the same height ✓
+    - Make display grid rather than using bootstrap columns ✓
+    - Keep track of the number of todos outstanding and display on the page
+    - Improve layout for smaller screens
+    - Look at other ways of making card content uniform
+- Routing for the ToDo and the Dashboard Page
 - Create a form where users can add new study types and subjects